-Charitable Trust grants may be used to purchase any service or resource that serves to enhance the person’s quality of life.
-The distributions that are covered by the trust are wide and varied.
+Charitable Trust grants may be used to purchase a service or resource that serves to enhance an individual with disabilities quality of life.
+The distributions covered by the trust are wide and varied.
 Past distributions include:

 - Music therapy for a child with autism